ysan/upnp_da_check/README.md

 Result of action has been returned.
 You can view the contents of the HTTP status code and the body, you have to display the value obtained in the action.
 "X_PrinterStatusString" results I have indicates that the ink is running low.

+When the exit from the console, enter the "q".

 	  ____________________
 	  Select service type.